laurensdewaele/tenso-mobile-app/notes/info_guidelines/info.md

 This app will not provide you with a myriad of different workouts or protocols, only the most basic ones to get you started.
 A workout has to be tailored to the individual, and it's impossible for us to know all the variables it takes to design a balanced workout for that specific individual.
 Be it age, climbing age, sleep, stress, weight, the list goes on...
-Therefor, the best way forward for us is to help the individual to design it themselves.
+Therefore, the best way forward for us is to help the individual to design it themselves.

 # New to hangboarding.